Oklahoma State Cowboys basketball: Brad Underwood era (2016–2017)

 Three days after Ford's firing, Oklahoma State hired Brad Underwood from Stephen F. Austin State University (SFA).
 He began his coaching career at Kansas State, first serving as director of basketball operations for a season and then serving as an assistant for five more.
 Underwood then went to South Carolina as an assistant for a season before being hired to his first head coaching post at SFA.
 During his three seasons in charge, the Lumberjacks went 89–14 overall and 53–1 in Southland Conference regular-season play, making the NCAA tournament all three seasons and advancing to the second round twice.
 Underwood's 89 wins tie him with Brad Stevens for the most wins by a men's basketball head coach in his first three seasons at an NCAA school.
 He is also the first coach to be named Southland Conference Coach of the Year three consecutive times.
 On March 18, 2017 Brad Underwood was hired at Illinois.
 During the 2016-17 season, Associate head coach Lamont Evans was engaged in bribery scheme that came to light in 2017.
 Evans was sentenced to three months in prison in June 2019 for his participation in the scheme, which he also conducted at the University of South Carolina.
 In June 2020 press release, the NCAA announced a postseason ban for 2020–21.

 Mike Boynton era (2017–2024)

 The school promoted assistant coach Mike Boynton Jr. to head coach on March 24, 2017.
-He was fired on March 14, 2024, after a 13th place conference finish and first round exit from the Big 12 Tournament.
+Under Boynton, Oklahoma State only managed to reach the NCAA tournament once.
+Led by Big 12 Player of the Year Cade Cunningham, the Cowboys earned a 4-seed in the 2021 NCAA tournament, where they defeated Liberty in the First Round before being upset by Oregon State in the Second Round.
+Oklahoma State would never make it back to the tournament under Boynton, and he was fired on March 14, 2024, after a 13th place conference finish and first round exit from the Big 12 Tournament.
 Boynton finished with a 119–109 (.522) record, including 51–75 (.405) in conference play.

 Steve Lutz era (2024–present)

 Steve Lutz was announced as the head coach on April 1, 2024.
 In his first year, the Cowboys went 7–13 in the Big 12 and 17–18 overall, earning a bid to the NIT, where they fell in the quarterfinals to North Texas.
+In his second year, the Cowboys improved on their win total from the previous year, going 20–15 with a 6–12 mark in conference play.
+They again accepted a bid to the NIT, losing in the second round to Wichita State.

 Postseason

 NCAA tournament results

 The Cowboys have appeared in the NCAA tournament 29 times.
 Their combined record is 39–28.
-They won consecutive national championships in 1945 and 1946.
+Oklahoma State has been to six Final Fours, and they were National Champions in 1945 and 1946.